Yvonne Printemps: Early work and marriage

-After Guitry
+Later life and career

 In 1932 Printemps's marriage to Guitry broke up.
 Guitry soon remarried; Printemps never did so, but became the personal and professional partner of the actor Pierre Fresnay.
 In February 1934 she had a personal success in London in Noël Coward's Conversation Piece.
 Coward wrote the role of Melanie with Printemps in mind, and as she spoke practically no English, she learned the part phonetically.
 Her singing of the big romantic number, "I'll follow my secret heart", was the highlight of the show.
 The Times said of her performance:

 The Observer said, "The best conversation in this piece is not that which occurs on the stage, but that which flashes over the footlights between the bright eyes of Miss Yvonne Printemps and her fascinated audience."
 Her co-star at the premiere was Coward himself; he habitually avoided long stage runs, and handed over his role to Fresnay in April 1934.
 Fresnay too won excellent reviews, and his stage partnership with Printemps was greatly admired.
 In the same year Printemps and Fresnay had a screen hit in Abel Gance's La dame aux camélias.
 Between then and 1951 she was in eight films alongside him.

-In 1937 Printemps had another great success in musical comedy with Oscar Straus's Drei Waltzer, given in French as Trois valses.
+In 1937, Printemps had another great success in musical comedy with Oscar Straus's Drei Waltzer, given in French as Trois valses.
 She and Fresnay starred in the piece on the Parisian stage and on film (Les trois valses).
 The critic Richard Traubner commented in 2006 that because of the performances of Printemps and Fresnay the film still "hangs over anyone who dares revive the operetta on stage".
 In 1946 Printemps had another hit in Marcel Achard's Auprès de ma blonde.
 In 1950 she appeared as Hortense Schneider with Fresnay as Jacques Offenbach, in Achard's film La Valse de Paris.
 She continued to perform on stage until she was well into her sixties, and remained active with Fresnay, co-directing the Théâtre de la Michodière in Paris with him until his death in 1975.

 Printemps died in the Paris suburb of Neuilly in 1977 aged 82.
 She is interred with Fresnay in the Neuilly-sur-Seine community cemetery.